 A residence hall contract is available upon request from the Office of Residence Life.
-Students desiring residence hall accommodations must pay a \$200 room damage deposit.
+Students desiring residence hall accommodations must pay a \$125 room reservation deposit and a \$200 room damage deposit.
 Returning students must pay a \$100.00 room reservation deposit each spring to be applied to their fall room charges.
 The Office of Residence Life will assign and reserve a room only after receipt of a completed residence hall contract, a housing contract, and confirmation of a paid room deposit and a paid damage deposit.
 Once a student is enrolled and the semester begins, the room reservation deposit is applied to the students room charges.
 The room damage deposit will be held until the end of the students residence at McKendree College when it will be refunded minus damages and/or fines that may occur during the course of the school year.

 If a student in a residence hall decides to move off-campus during the school year, he or she must apply to be released from the housing contract.
 It will be left to the discretion of the Dean of Students or higher designate whether the student's room deposit (damage deposit) will be refunded in whole or part.
 Students who withdraw from school will not receive a refund.
-Students are also advised that their financial aid may be adjusted if they vacate campus residence.